d8adrvn/smart_sprinkler/README_8_Zone_Irrigation_Controller.md

 For a power supply to power up the relay and run the irrigation valves, we re-used the 24V power supply from our existing controller.
 We could have also used either a **Rain Bird UT1 Sprinkler System Timer Electric Transformer Plug** or the **Orbit Sprinkler System Power Source Transformer 57040**, both of which are available from Amazon Prime.
 We  also needed a 9V power supply to run the Arduino+ThingShield+Relay.
 This can be purchased at Amazon as well by searching for "Arduino Power Supply".
 Right now, I am using the Super Power Supply® AC / DC Adapter Charger Cord Plug - 9V 650mA compatible with Arduino Freeduino Duemilanove Uno Mega Hobby Electronics, which was available by Amazon Prime.
 CAUTION: There are 9V power supplies availble on Amazon that do not work for the Arduino (they are made for musical instrament controllers) and some that perform very poorly on Arduino.
 Be sure to read the reviews!

 ### Project Housing
 Finally, for the project housing, we just ripped out the guts of our existing controller and used the box to house our final project.
 Another option is the **Arington EB0708** electronic equipment enclosure.
+Or try the 9"x9"x3" OUTDOOR CABLETEK ENCLOSURE PLASTIC GRAY CASE UTILITY CABLE BOX CTE-S.

 ## Wiring the Project